 Are you an undergrad interested in advocacy?
 In making a difference?
 Develop the tools you need to become a powerful advocate for the environment in the New Frontiers in Environmental Justice summer program at Vermont Law School.
-New Frontiers provides undergraduate students interested in environmental issues an opportunity to learn how our system of government is designed to work; to explore how it actually works.
+New Frontiers provides undergraduate students interested in environmental issues an opportunity to learn about the intersection of law, justice, and the environment.

 undergraduate students: Become agents of change at the nation's premier environmental law school.